The programme admits new doctoral students twice a year: once in the spring and once in the autumn.

 A supervision contract is required when applying.
 Supervision agreements are not binding at the application stage; they only become binding if the right to complete a degree is granted.

 Professors involved in doctoral programmes can simultaneously supervise up to twelve (12) full-time doctoral students.
 Lecturers, docents, assistant professors and holders of similar positions can simultaneously supervise up to six (6) full-time doctoral students.
 The quotas are not absolute.
 They depend on how many full-time and part-time students a supervisor is in charge of, the supervisor’s previous performance in that role, as well as his or her research duties and other responsibilities in the University community.
-If a supervisor has signed a supervision agreement with more than one applicant, the applications must be ranked based on the feasibility and scientific significance of the research plan as well as the applicant’s prior academic performance.

 In assessing the quality of applicants’ research plan, the programme considers